timkimadobe/aepsdk-edge-android/Documentation/api-reference.md

 ### getLocationHint

-Gets the Edge Network location hint used in requests to the Edge Network.
+Gets the Edge Network location hint used in requests to Edge Network.
 The Edge Network location hint may be used when building the URL for Edge Network requests to hint at the server cluster to use.

 #### Java